mckinsey/vizro/vizro-core/docs/pages/user-guides/container.md

 While there is currently no clear difference in rendering, extra functionality will be added to the `Container` soon (including controls specific to that container), enhancing the ability to manage related components.

-??? note "Displaying multiple containers inside Tabs"
+!!! note "Displaying multiple containers inside Tabs"

-    An alternative way for displaying multiple containers on one page is to place them inside [Tabs](tabs.md).
+    An alternative way to display multiple containers on one page is to place them inside [Tabs](tabs.md).

     [`Tabs`][vizro.models.Tabs] organize and separate groups of related content in a dashboard, letting users switch between different sections or views.
     They are a way of putting multiple containers into the same screen space, and letting the user switch between them.